How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Medical certificates are official documents issued by qualified healthcare providers attesting to your health status or capability for specific activities

-- Multiple routes exist: NHS GPs (free but slow), online telemedicine (fastest and most convenient), private clinics, occupational health, and student health services
+- Multiple routes exist: Public healthcare (free but can be slow), online telemedicine (fastest and most convenient), private clinics, occupational health (mutuas), and student health services

 - Different certificates have different purposes, validity periods, and requirements—ensure you're getting the exact type you need

-- Quality matters: Use GMC-registered doctors and verify provider legitimacy before paying
+- Quality matters: Use EU-licensed physicians and verify provider legitimacy before paying

-- Timeline depends on urgency: Same-day service available through online providers; NHS typically takes days to weeks
+- Timeline depends on urgency: Same-day service available through online providers like UrgentDoc; public healthcare typically takes days

 - Preparation speeds everything up—gather required documents and medical information before applying